ionic-team/capacitor-site/pages/docs/v3/plugins/ios.md

 });
 ```

-To emit the event from the Swift plugin class you can do it like this:
+To emit the event from the Swift plugin class:

 ```swift
 self.notifyListeners("myPluginEvent", data: [:])